Community volunteers in the Boulder District Attorney’s Office contribute in a number of areas.

 Volunteers also help process incoming consumer fraud complaints which originate by drop-in, phone or mail.

-County and District Court Divisions
+County Court Divisions

 Volunteers work with County Court Deputy DAs as arraignment assistants.

 During the arraignment process they assist with legal advisements and agreements between the DA’s office and those charged with misdemeanor criminal offenses.
-Volunteers in the Discovery Unit assist in handling the distribution of legal documents to defense attorneys, receive and document payments and maintain the filing system.

-For more information on volunteering with the Boulder District Attorney’s office, please contact the Justice System Volunteer Program.
+Community members interested in volunteering with the Boulder District Attorney’s office, please contact the Justice System Volunteer Program.